HOW DO YOU CONDUCT A HOME CHURCH?

 You may be thinking that it would be hard to find other adults to form a Seventh Day home church.
 That is where we can help, by posting a map with a way for you and others looking for a home church to discover each other.
 You may be surprised to find that there is a steady trickle of people leaving the Seventh Day Adventist (SDA) church who have discovered the truth about the Godhead.
 This is a truth that the pioneers who formed the SDA church once embraced, but a truth that the modern day corporate SDA church has rejected.
 There are other people just like you who are looking for a place to fellowship together and worship.

-7th Day Pioneer Home Church will provide weekly discussion guides for the group leader to use if he wants.
+7th Day Pioneer Home Church can provide weekly discussion guides for the group leader to use if he wants.